Can Federal Employees Invest in Pot Stocks?

 Given the federal prohibition on marijuana, investing in pot stocks could potentially raise ethical concerns for federal employees.
 It could be argued that investing in companies that produce or sell a substance that is illegal under federal law would create a conflict of interest for an employee whose job involves enforcing federal drug laws.

-Read more Where to invest in infrastructure stocks
+Read more Can you invest 1000 dollars in stocks

 Moreover, federal employees are required to avoid any investments that could reasonably be expected to impair their impartiality or independence in the performance of their official duties.
 Investing in pot stocks could potentially impair an employee’s ability to remain objective in carrying out their responsibilities related to drug enforcement or other law enforcement activities.